-Luckily, The Passage course-corrected itself in Episode 8, with a nice twist of having Martinez end up being a viral who fools Guilder (James Le Gros) into helping to free the virals (a twist that surprised me even though I knew that Martinez was the name of one of the 12 virals in the books).
+Luckily, The Passage course-corrected itself in Episode 8, with a nice twist of having Martinez end up being a viral who fools Guilder (James Le Gros) into helping to free the virals.
+(This twist surprised me even though I knew that Martinez was the name of one of the 12 virals in the books.)

 And then came Monday’s two-part season finale, which I thought was not only satisfying, but downright thrilling.

 Part 1 of The Passage Season 1 finale played out basically how I was expecting/hoping.
 The virals, after being released from their cells at the end of Episode 8, are loose in 4B and on the verge of escape.
 With Wolgast and Sykes trapped down in 4B along with the virals, and in possession of an anti-viral that could provide a cure, Amy (who by this point has survived her transformation to a special type of viral) decides the best way to save them all is to detonate a bomb.
 After a moment that strongly brought back memories of Desmond in Lost pressing the button in the hatch every 108 minutes, the bomb detonates (with Wolgast escaping with seconds to spare through a conveniently discovered secret ladder) and instead of killing the virals, it frees them.